napari/napari/docs/explanations/rendering.md

 When the UI is "blocked" napari feels slow and lags.
 It's not just an aesthetic issue, manipulation of interactive UI elements like sliders becomes nearly impossible if the framerate is low enough.
-If the GUI thread is blocked for long enough you can get the "spinning wheel of death" on Macs indicating the application is hung, which makes napari seem totally broken.
+In the worst case if the GUI thread is blocked for long enough you can get the "spinning wheel of death" on Macs indicating the application is hung, which makes napari seem totally broken.

 Napari is very extensible and customizable and users can create what amounts to custom applications built on top of napari.
+For example they can create custom UI elements which manipulate parameters which generate new images on the fly.
 So when the napari UI is blocked it's not just "image viewing" that's blocked, their whole application is not usable.

  For all of these reasons we'd like napari's GUI thread to never block.